Absolute Monarchs

 Absolute Monarchs: A History of the Papacy is a 2011 book by the English popular historian John Julius Norwich published in the United States by Random House.
-It was published slightly earlier in the UK by Chatto & Windus under the title Popes: A History.
+It was published slightly earlier in the UK by Chatto & Windus under the title The Popes: A History.
 It was introduced after Norwich had progressively built his reputation with more than twenty previous published titles and received significant notice in the press.